soapboxfork/ombuds-spec/doc/web-relay-api.md

 ## 6. Physical Deployment

-A properly functioning API server will have to run two binaries: ombfullnode and ombwebapi.
+A properly functioning web relay will have to run two binaries: ombfullnode and ombwebapi.
 `ombfullnode` is a modified full node implementation of Bitcoin, while `ombwebapi` serves the JSON API over https.
 This means that a single server must meet the minimum requirements to run a Bitcoin full node _and_ fulfill requests from SSV nodes.